JZOnTheGit/.jizz/README.md

 - Custom loop constructs (`skibidi` and `too` loops)
 - User input with ask() function
 - Type conversion functions (int, str)
+- Logical operators (AND, OR, NOT) with short-circuit evaluation
+- Comparison operators for complex conditions
+- Array support with numeric indices

 ## Language Features